Ranj247/ms-3-coffee-lovers/README.md

 ### Media
 - [favicon.io](https://favicon.io/) was used to generate the site's favicon image.
 - [Pexels](https://www.pexels.com/) used to source Hero image and customised to be used for the website.
-- [Am I Responsive](http://ami.responsivedesign.is/) - was used to create the mockup image used in the README file.
+- [Am I Responsive](http://ami.responsivedesign.is/) - was used to create the mock-up image used in the README file.

 ### Content
 - [6 Popular Methods for Brewing Coffee at Home](https://treescoffee.com/blog/2016/04/6-popular-methods-for-brewing-coffee-at-home/) - inspiration for website content.